CE-LCI2015/Calculator/Documentation/README.md

 - You can add pressing "+".

-- You can sustract pressing "-".
+- You can sustract pressing "(-)".

 - You can multiply pressing "*".

-- You can evaluate pressing "e"
+- You can evaluate pressing "e".

-- You can delete all pressing "D"
+- You can delete all pressing "D".

-- You can delete text pressing "C"
+- You can delete text pressing "C".

 ##Development envioronment